 Please note that this is a guide to the meal choices and on some occasions may alter slightly.

-If your child is in Key Stage Two and is bringing their own packed lunch we ask that you avoid any fizzy drinks and unhealthy choices.
+If your child brings their own packed lunch we ask that you avoid any fizzy drinks and unhealthy choices.

-Please be aware that we are a nut free school due to children with severe allergies.
+Please be aware that we are a nut, strawberry and kiwi free school due to children with severe allergies.
 We really appreciate your cooperation and support with this important issue.

 Healthy Packed Lunch Ideas!